CGamesPlay/hterminal/README.md

 ![](share/res/typical.png)

+## Archived

+I haven't worked on this project in a long time.
+The main reason is that while I think this sort of interface makes things generally nicer, it's a huge amount of work for what ultimately boils down to a rather limited gain.
+If I was going to restart this project, I think the most important factor would be to decide exactly what shell commands benefit from rich interfaces and how they could be implemented.

 ## Features

 - Fully compatible with all existing terminal programs and shells.
 HTerminal enhances existing programs instead of replacing them.